idanarye/woab/README.md

 * When you start Actix actors from outside Tokio/Actix, you must use `woab::block_on`.
 This is a limitation of Actix that we need to respect.
+* Some GTK actions (like removing a widget) can fire signals synchronously.
+If these signals are registered as builder signals, WoAB will not be able to route them and panic because it will happen while the Actix runtime is occupied.
+To work around this, use `woab::schedule_outside`.

 ## License